|In the name of

 [2:184].....
 But fasting is the best for you, if you only knew.

-Not only has God given us this great blessing, He is also compassionate in accommodating every kind of situation, just so that His servants can submit to His commands and fulfill their obligations.
+God has given us a great blessing in allowing us to fast.
+In His mercy, He also gives us provisions for different kinds of situations (e.g., illness), so that His servants can submit to His commands and fulfill their obligations.

 [2:184] Specific days (are designated for fasting); if one is ill or traveling, an equal number of other days may be substituted.
 Those who can fast, but with great difficulty, may substitute feeding one poor person for each day of breaking the fast.
 If one volunteers (more righteous works), it is better.
 But fasting is the best for you, if you only knew.